 GL's MLPPP Analyzer can be used to capture a host of PPP protocols exchanged between the two nodes over T1/E1 link.
 User can obtain detailed analysis of the protocol and can perform various statistics measurements.
 GL Communications supports the following types of MLPPP analyzers:

-- Real-time MLPPP Analyzer (Pre-requisites: GL's field proven E1 or T1 internal cards or USB Laptop E1 or T1 external units, required licenses and Windows XP (or higher) Operating System)
+- Real-time MLPPP Analyzer (Pre-requisites: GL's field proven E1 or T1 internal cards or USB Laptop E1 or T1 external units, required licenses and Windows Operating System)

-- Offline MLPPP Analyzer(Pre-requisites: Hardware Dongle and Windows XP (or higher) Operating System)
+- Offline MLPPP Analyzer(Pre-requisites: Hardware Dongle and Windows Operating System)